 Your back pain could get better, and soon.
-There are many treatments that may help, from physical therapy to small but strategic changes in your daily routine.
+There are many treatments that could help, from physical therapy to small but strategic changes in your daily routine.
 Even your breathing might make a difference!

-Next, add in these eight everyday habits:
+Next, add in these nine everyday habits:

 1. Use your breath.
 When the pain kicks in, it’s easy to tense up.
 Instead, try to breathe deeply.
 You may want to visualize the breath going to the area that hurts.
 This will help you relax.
 You can also try other stress management techniques, including meditation.

 2. Rethink your good days.
 It’s great to feel better.
 But you may feel tempted to do a lot of stuff to make up for the times you weren’t able to.
 So ask yourself, "Are my goals realistic?"
 Pace yourself.
 It’s one of the keys to getting things done without a pain backlash.

 3. Challenge yourself physically.
 Are you taking it too easy?
 If you think that you can’t be active because of your back pain, that’s understandable but misguided.
 Activity helps -- as long as it’s not too hard, too long, or too much.
 Exercises that strengthen your back and abdominal muscles can help prevent injury.
 Ask your doctor or physical therapist what’s best for you.